 Upon successful completion of this course, you will be able to:

-- Use safe working practices while performing GMAW welding processes
+- use safe working practices while performing GTAW welding processes

 This course is designed to teach beginner welding skills and is not a substitute for apprenticeship training.
 To work as a welder in Alberta, you must either hold a recognized trade certificate or be a registered apprentice in the trade.